dylanaraps/neofetch/Readme.md

 - **It's Fast**
     - The script makes heavy use of bash builtins and <br \>string manipulation.
 - **Display an image next to the info. (or not)**
-    - The script can use your wallpaper, shuffle through a <br \>directory or just display an image.
+    - The script can use your wallpaper, shuffle through a directory or just <br \>display an image.
+        - The wallpaper function on linux uses feh, It's hard to add support <br \>
+          for other wallpaper setters as they don't provide a way of getting <br \>
+          current wallpaper from the cli.
 - **Highly Customizable**
     - You can customize almost everything.
         - See Usage below or lines 23-233 in script